 Instructions for collecting, reviewing and approving senior theses for the University Archives are available in the upper-right of this page, under "Downloadable documents."

-The Thesis Central web address is https://thesis-central.princeton.edu.
-The site will be open to submissions beginning on March 25, 2020.
+The Thesis Central website portal opens for submissions beginning on March 25, 2020.

 Class of 2020 Senior Thesis Timeline